sherylg343/BYON/README.md

 5. In two Markdown Live Previews my internal links worked - but are not working in Github.
 I've consulted three different Markdown instruction documents and all provided the same formatting instructions.
-I cannot get the links to work, event trying different amounts of the branch.
+I cannot get the links to work, event trying different amounts of the branch name.

+6. Project was posted on Slack on #peer-code-review for 48 hours requesting peer review, but received no response.
+Therefore, no changes were made following peer review.
 ---

 ## Deployment